mrsiva26/Data-Mining/k-means clustering/ReadME.txt

 4)Report
 5)All plots

-The size of the report is slightly higher (12 pages)  but most of it contains only output and not text.
-So I talked to Dr.Jason about it.
-He said since most of the report is the outputs asked in the HW5.pdf, it might not be a problem for the TA.
-Sorry about that.

 1) How to run the code ?
 Load the script onto RStudio by selecting File->open script->filename.
 Click source.